rivasbolinga/world-countries-explorer/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project kindly show you support by giving it a **STAR**
+If you like this project kindly show your support by giving it a **STAR**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>